 SQL server allows us to transform a row- level data into a columnar data using SQL Pivot.

-You can also create a dynamic pivot query, which uses a dynamic columns for pivot table, means you do not need to pass hard coded column names that you want to display in your pivot table.
+You can also create a dynamic pivot query, which uses a dynamic columns for your pivot table.
+It means you do not need to provide a hard coded column names to your pivot table.